AlejSilva/bootstrap-auth/README.md

 - Email and Password Login: Registered users can log in with their email and password.

-- Google Sign-In: Users can also choose to log in using their Google account, thanks to React Google Sign-In integration.

 - Protected Routes: Certain routes in the app are protected and can only be accessed by authenticated users.
 Unauthorized users are redirected to the login page.